ixray-community/ixray-cgim2/README.md

 > [!WARNING]
 >
 > Supported only on __IX-Ray Platform__!
+>
 > Not compatible with other weather mods!
+Before installing, delete user.ltx

 ## Requirements